 Will also proceeds along his quest not really understanding what he is doing (or why) for much of the journey.
 Towards the end, a brief vision is shown to Will of the world that he is fighting to bring about - a vision of one of our modern cities, with concrete and automobiles stretching as far as the eye can see.
 Will expresses surprise and disgust at this vision, to which the answer is pretty much "If humans think they are happy, it doesn't matter what kind of a world they have".
 This makes the purpose of the whole journey rather ambivalent and confusing, further still by the fact that Will (along with the player) goes right back to his quest without question after seeing the vision.

 Aside from the issues raised, the depictions of violence are surprisingly graphic for this era and console.
-Not so much during battle, which is almost entirely against monsters that just sort of disappear when killed, but the aftermath of various events where people die are surprisingly morbid (
+Not so much during battle, which is almost entirely against monsters that just sort of disappear when killed, but the aftermath of various events where people die are surprisingly morbid (a prime example)

 The follow-up to this game, Terranigma, would go a little more in-depth in its social commentary (as well as have a much better developed and less confusing story), but there's plenty here to make this game worth exploring.
 Gaia at least introduces some complex issues to the medium (even if it then turns around and shrugs them off most of the time), and it also happens to be pretty fun to play and has a very decent soundtrack.